tonylitianyu/Sawyer-Play-Yoyo/README.md

 ## Introduction
-This project utilizes data-driven control to make a Sawyer robot to play yoyo.
-Currently is still under further development.
+This project utilizes data-driven approach to teach a Sawyer robot to play yoyo.
+There are two high speed camera with perpendicular view to each other to provide state esimation.
+The package also contains a visual feedback controller for demonstrations.
+Currently it is still under further development for research.

 ## Dependencies
 ### Packages